 Thanks to this privileged situation many villagers live on tourism, either working in the cenotes, in the lodgings and restaurants, selling hammocks that they themselves make or other crafts.

 Few travelers stay sleep in Ek Balam something that I definitely recommend for being a fantastic way to live in a rural Mayan environment, enjoy the peaceful calm of the nights in the countryside and its friendly people.

 Tourism in Mayan villages in the Yucatan Peninsula

-Several Mayan villages such as Punta Laguna, Kantemó, Sabacché, Cobá or Santa Elena who benefit from the beauties of their surroundings to offer accommodations and services for the traveler.
-This tourism is very beneficial for communities that usually have few economic resources.
-In these villages you can live life in the Mayan countryside up close, in some they carry out activities to know their culture.
-It's a nice way to know this land.
+Several Mayan villages such as Punta Laguna, Kantemó, Sabacché, Cobá or Santa Elena that benefit from the beauties of their surroundings to offer accommodations and services for the traveler.
+This tourism is very beneficial for communities that tend to have few economic resources.
+In these villages you can live life in the Mayan countryside up close, in some they carry out activities to learn about their culture.
+It is a nice way to get to know this land.